ENCCS/julia-for-hpda/content/regression.rst

-We will now have a look at a climate data set containing daily mean temperature, humidity, wind speed and mean pressure at a location in Dehli India over a period of several years.
+We will now have a look at a climate data set containing daily mean temperature, humidity, wind speed and mean pressure at a location in Delhi India over a period of several years.
 The data set is available `here <https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data/>`__.
-In the context of the Dehli dataset we have borrowed some elements of Sebastian Callh's personal blog post *Forecasting the weather with neural ODEs* found `here
+In the context of the Delhi dataset we have borrowed some elements of Sebastian Callh's personal blog post *Forecasting the weather with neural ODEs* found `here
 <https://sebastiancallh.github.io/post/neural-ode-weather-forecast/>`__.